I tested the 004 parka from Bastong (the South Korean Barbour)

 Firstly because its cut allows you to play with layers of clothing, depending on the temperature.
 So it's perfect for the mid-season.

 Waxed cotton is not breathable as we have seen, but Bastong has equipped its parka with ventilation holes.
-Which means you don't feel like you're in an oven.
+Which means that you don't feel like you're in an oven.

 On the hood